steveabner/Helpdesk-Homelab/README.md

 ### 3️⃣ Verifying the Details

 - To verify, I'll click `Details` on each adapter.
-  - Ethernet has a valid IPv4 address, along with a Default Gateway, DHCP, and DNS servers.
-  - In contrast, Ethernet 2 has an Autoconfiguration IPv4 Address and lacks a Default Gateway or DNS server.
-This indicates that Ethernet 2 attempted to obtain an IP address from a DHCP server but couldn't find one.
-  -

   ![Screenshot 2024-12-31 230549](https://github.com/user-attachments/assets/b33fa348-8062-4968-8f3a-bcda4a86af41)

 - Ethernet has a valid IPv4 address, along with a Default Gateway, DHCP, and DNS servers.
-In contrast, Ethernet 2 has an Autoconfiguration IPv4 Address and lacks a Default Gateway or DNS server.
+- Ethernet 2 has an Autoconfiguration IPv4 Address and lacks a Default Gateway or DNS server.
 This indicates that Ethernet 2 attempted to obtain an IP address from a DHCP server but couldn't find one.

   ![Screenshot 2024-12-31 230513](https://github.com/user-attachments/assets/76f2e1a9-2ce3-4e4b-8892-d12bc48707d4)

+### 4️⃣ Renaming the Adapters

-- Now that I've determined which adapter is which, I'll right-click Ethernet and rename it to `Internet` then I'll right-click Ethernet 2 and rename it to `Internal`.
+- To clarify things, I'll rename both adapters: I'll right-click on Ethernet and rename it to `Internet`, then right-click on Ethernet 2 and rename it to `Internal`.

   ![Screenshot 2024-12-31 232146](https://github.com/user-attachments/assets/1ac63a47-a75a-4928-91d0-9d1490e9fc8b)
   ![Screenshot 2024-12-31 232220](https://github.com/user-attachments/assets/6976eaf0-1c35-4076-87e2-d0510c33af4c)
   ![Screenshot 2024-12-31 232247](https://github.com/user-attachments/assets/1c07f649-976b-4dd5-be1b-18058e177b09)

+### 5️⃣ Configuring the IP Settings

 - Now that the adapters have been identified and renamed, I'll right-click `Internal` and click `Properties`